 One of the most promising findings from the 2003 survey is a decline in tobacco smoking among the province's young people.
-In this region, only 6% of students say they are current smokers, while 76% identify themselves as nonsmokers, 17% are experimenting with smoking.
-The number of former smokers was too small to report in this region.
-Girls are less likely to be non-smokers than boys (74% vs. 79%).
+In this region, only 5% of students say they are current smokers, while 78% identify themselves as nonsmokers, and 16% are experimenting with smoking.
+The number of former smokers was too small to report for this region.
+Seventy-seven percent of girls and 79% of boys were nonsmokers.
 Not surprisingly, younger students are more likely to be non-smokers than older students.
-Non-smokers include 89% of youth 14 years and under, 72% of 15 and 16 year olds and 60% of students 17 years or older.
+Non-smokers include 91% of youth 14 years and under, 76% of 15 and 16 year olds and 62% of students 17 years or older.

-Among students who have smoked, 61% smoked their first cigarette when they were between the
+Among students who have smoked, 56% smoked their first cigarette when they were between the ages of 11 and 14 years, 16% did so when they

 Where Youth Usually Obtain Cigarettes (of experimental, current, and former smokers)

 Parents give them to me #

 Sneak from parents 8%

-Friends give me 37%
+Friends give me 35%

-Purchase from friends 16%
+Purchase from friends 15%

-Convenience store 21%
+Convenience store 25%

 Supermarket 8%

 Restaurant #

-Gas station 14%
+Gas station 10%

-Drugstore #
+Drug store #

 Hotel/motel #

+Smoke shop 8%

+Pub/lounge #

+J